-Clean the meats, vegetables and bone frog’s legs.
-Cut the meats into thin slices then flour the meats, and frog’s legs.
-Cut zucchini and eggplant into thick strips.
+Clean the meats, vegetables, and bone frog’s legs.
+Cut the meats into thin slices, then flour the meats and frog’s legs.
+Next, cut zucchini and eggplant into thick strips.
 Keep the zucchini blossoms and mushroom caps whole.
-Dip each piece into the beaten eggs, coat with breadcrumbs, pat the food to get rid of excess crumbs and set aside.
+Dip each piece into the beaten eggs, coat with breadcrumbs, pat the food to get rid of excess crumbs, and set aside.

-For chicken dumplings, mix 6 oz. already cooked chicken with 1 tsp. parsley, 4 tbs. breadcrumbs and 1 egg.
+For chicken dumplings, mix 6 oz. already cooked chicken with 1 tsp. parsley, four tbs. breadcrumbs and one egg.
 Combine well to get a smooth mixture.

-Then shape into small slightly elongated and flat dumplings.
-Four them in egg and in breadcrumbs, and set aside.
+Then shape into small, slightly elongated, and flat dumplings.
+Flour them in eggs and set them aside.

-To make a semolino: bring a pint of milk to a boil with 1 tsp. sugar and 2 tbs. butter, sprinkle in 6 oz. semolina flour and cook while stirring for 20 mins.
-Add more milk if necessary, until semolino is cooked.
-Roll out the semolino into a 1-in. thick rectangle on a greased plate, then let cool and cut into triangles.
+To make semolina: bring a pint of milk to a boil with 1 tsp. sugar and two tbs. butter, sprinkle in 6 oz. semolina flour and cook while stirring for 20 mins.
+Add more milk if necessary until the semolina is cooked.
+Roll out the semolina into a 1-in. thick rectangle on a greased plate, then cool and cut into triangles.
 Dip in flour, egg, and breadcrumbs and set aside.

-Fry each of the food separately, as they require different cooking time.
-When golden brown on both sides remove from frying pan and place on paper towels.
+Fry each of the food separately, as they require different cooking times when golden brown on both sides, remove from frying pan and place on paper towels.